openebs/website/docs/versioned_docs/version-3.8.x/user-guides/localpv-hostpath.md

     ```
   :::note
   Using NodeAffinityLabels does not influence scheduling of the application Pod.
+Use kubernetes [allowedTopologies](https://github.com/openebs/dynamic-localpv-provisioner/blob/develop/docs/tutorials/device/allowedtopologies.md) to configure scheduling options.
   :::

 2. Edit `local-hostpath-sc.yaml` and update with your desired values for `metadata.name` and `cas.openebs.io/config.BasePath`.